Naihra/CozyGroveSaveMod/README.md

 The food names are the in-save coded ones.

-The table can be sorted by clicking on the header.
+The table can be sorted by clicking on the header, and the animals that show on the map can be filtered by hunger, age and type.

 ### Finder
 Locates any item that's on the ground, can use any of the preset selection or input a string in "Custom search", then press Enter or the button.